 If you have an electric UFH system, the most common issue you’re likely to encounter is a damaged or broken underfloor heating mat cable.
 You’ll be able to tell that you have one because that particular area of the floor will be considerably cooler than the rest.

+Now, the exact sequence of steps will differ slightly from one manufacturer to the next.
 However, the general process involves removing the damaged section of the cable and the surrounding insulation before bridging the heating element with jump wires.

 Underfloor heating maintenance tips